-Bannon Lakes Community Development District RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the Year Ended September 30, 2017
+Bannon Lakes Community Development District RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the Year Ended September 30, 2018

-Net Change in Fund Balances - Total Governmental Funds \$ (5,770,254) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Total Governmental Funds

+Amounts reported for governmental activities in the Statement of Activities are different because:

+Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation.
 This is the amount of capital outlay in the current period.

+Certain amounts that had been capitalized as construction in progress in prior years were expensed as physical environment at the project completion.

-5,726,605 Revenues in the Statement of Activities that do not provide current financial resources are reported as deferred inflows of resources in the governmental funds.
-This is the change in deferred inflows of resources in the current period.
-(10,654) Amortization of bond discount does not require the use of financial current resources and therefore, is not reported in the governmental funds.
+Amortization of bond discount does not require the use of financial current resources and therefore, is not reported in the governmental funds.
 This is the amount of amortization in the current period.

-(3,415) Change in Net Position of Governmental Activities \$ (57,718)
+Change in Net Position of Governmental Activities

-Bannon Lakes Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL - GENERAL FUND For the Year Ended September 30, 2017
+Bannon Lakes Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL - GENERAL FUND For the Year Ended September 30, 2018